mscoutermarsh/RRD-to-CSV/README.md

 RRD-to-CSV
 ==========

-Quick and dirty Perl scripts to convert RRD data to CSV.
+Quick and dirty Perl scripts that I use when dealing with RRD data.

 Useful if you need to get some RRD data into excel for analysis.